Get help paying business energy bills

 • You've moved into a new premises and you're receiving debt collections letters for the previous tenant

-We know that some months may be tougher than others. we have lots of tips on how you can manage your bills.
+We know that some months may be tougher than others.
+We have lots of tips on how you can manage your bills.
 There are many small changes you can make: setting up a Direct Debit can save you money and switching your bills to a monthly payment means you'll be paying manageable amounts little and often.

 However, if you need to speak to us give us a call and we can sort out a payment plan.
-Or you can contact us via live chat.

 If you want to understand how we bill you, you can find a detailed breakdown here.

 If you find that you're struggling every month to pay bills, we have some handy tips that may help you.
+However we are here to talk if you need more advice.

-When you move into a new property the first thing to do is notify us.
 If you've been sent a bill or letter for a previous tenant, you have three options, you can;

-1. Forward it to them directly (if you have their details)
+• Forward it to them directly (if you have their details)

-2. Contact your landlord or letting agency, if you have one
+• Contact your landlord or letting agency, if you have one

 How to manage your bills and keep your costs down